sdiehl/write-you-a-haskell/008_extended_parser.md

 ===============

 Up until now we've been using parser combinators to build our parsers.
-Parser combinators are a top-down parser formally in the $\mathtt{LL}(k)$ family of parsers.
+Parser combinators build top-down parsers that formally belong to the $\mathtt{LL}(k)$ family of parsers.
 The parser proceeds top-down, with a sequence of $k$ characters used to dispatch on the leftmost production rule.
-Combined with backtracking (i.e.  try combinator) this is simultaneously both an extremely powerful and simple model to implement as we saw before with our simple 100 line parser library.
+Combined with backtracking (i.e. the ``try`` combinator) this is simultaneously both an extremely powerful and simple model to implement as we saw before with our simple 100 line parser library.

-However there are a family of grammars that include left-recursion that
+However there is a family of grammars that include left-recursion that
 $\mathtt{LL}(k)$ can be inefficient and often incapable of parsing.
-Left-recursive rules are the case where the left-most symbol of the rule recurses on itself.
+Left-recursive rules are such where the left-most symbol of the rule recurses on itself.
 For example:

 $$